spray/spray/docs/documentation/spray-can/examples.rst

 simple-http-server
 ------------------

-This examples implements a very simple web-site built with the *spray-can* :ref:`HttpServer`.
+This examples implements a very simple web-site built with the *spray-can* :ref:`HTTP Server`.
 It shows off various features like streaming, stats support and timeout handling.

 Follow these steps to run it on your machine: